-Local residents are encouraged to lace-up their running shoes and take part in Brentford’s biggest multi-sport event, which takes place this weekend, while raising awareness of mental health.
+Local residents will be lacing-up their running shoes and taking part in Brentford’s biggest multi-sport event, which takes place tomorrow, while raising awareness of mental health.
 The event, which is being put on by Brentford FC Community Sports Trust, will take place on Sunday, 24 June, at Syon Park.
 It offers an array of multi-sports activities for all the family.

 Run in partnership with Brentford Lock West, The Brentford Challenge is offering a 10k run, 5k run, 10k and 5k Corporate Challenge (for teams of four representing their business), a primary school challenge for local schools and 1k children’s race.
 This year marks a special mental health event: a 5k mental health awareness walk in partnership with West London Mental Health Trust.
 The walk – coined a 5k ‘Walk & Talk’ – aims to tackle the stigma around mental health and encourage more people to get active.

 Angela Benjamin, who lives in Hounslow and attended a similar event last year, said: "I received mental health support when I lost my two daughters – who passed away a year apart.
 Through their help, I can now do things on my own again.
 I wanted to do this walk to show that we can do it – although we have a mental health condition or depression – we can do it.
 Anyone who is going through a mental health condition should know it is not a crime; we're still part of society.”

 Also on offer is yoga, Pilates, frisbee golf and boxercise at the event’s vibrant sports and health village – situated within the heart of Syon Park.
 For water lovers, adults and children can take part in an exciting paddleboarding lesson at Brentford Lock.